asyncapi-archived-repos/glee-hello-world/README.md

 # glee-hello-world

-Hello world app to improve Glee onboarding
+This app sends a "Hello from Glee!" to the `glee/hello` topic on [Mosquitto test broker](https://test.mosquitto.org).